Enter your zip code to compare Victoria electricity rates and electric companies.

 Founded in 1824, Victoria is home to a vibrant economy due to its central location acting as a regional hub to seven nearby counties.
 Their central location brings an abundance of jobs to Victoria which brought down the unemployment rate to just 3.3% in October of 2019.

 With its central location, Victoria’s economy relies on a wide range of business sectors including education, health, retail, agriculture, and industry.
 It has easy access to major highways that make it just a two hour drive from some of the major economic hubs of Texas.
-This is why it got the name The Crossroads for its easy access to Corpus Christi, Houston, San Antonio, and Austin.
+This is why it got the name The Crossroads for its easy access to Corpus Christi, Houston, Texas, and Austin.
 Victoria also has the Victoria Regional Airport and the Port of Victoria making travel and shipments simple.
 This makes it a central meeting point for a range of different business activities.
 It also attracted major industry businesses such as Formosa Plastics Corp, Inteplast Group, Dow, Invista, Caterpillar, and Alcoa.

 Victoria is poised to continue its amazing growth through their central location and relative low cost of living that attracts businesses of all kinds.